How to Add Thankfulness to Your Life

 Tip #3 to Be Thankful — Volunteer:

-If you’ve got a cynical view of life, there is a cure.
+If you have a cynical view of life, there is a cure.
 It’s called volunteering.
-Practicing altruism, or behaviors that focus on the well-being of others, can help turn attention away from ourselves.
-We focus less on what we don’t have, and more on what we can give or share.
+Practicing altruism, or behaviors that focus on the well-being of others can help turn attention away from ourselves.
+We focus less on what we don’t have and more on what we can give or share.

-Not only does this type of action change the person who you have helped, but it also has the power to change your perception on humanity.
-It has the power to change your perception on what is good.
+Not only does this type of action change the person who you have helped, but it also has the power to change your perception of humanity.
+It has the power to change your perception of what is good.

 This shift of focus can assist in lessening anxiety.
 How?
-Anxiety is often built upon an inward focus of fear.
-It feeds off of what is impacting you or what could go wrong for you.
+Anxiety is often built upon an inward focus on fear.
+It feeds off of what is impacting you or what could go wrong.
 Anxiety is worry about your future.
 Your needs.
 Your wants.
-And what happens if you lose those things.
+And what happens if you lose those things?

 Volunteering places the emphasis on others.
 On the needs of others.
 On helping others.
-And that can change your perception on life and community.
-And it will change your motivation for achieving.
+And that can change your perception of life and community.
+And it will change your motivation to achieve.